14 Questions to Ask Before Hiring Movers

 Why you should ask this:

-Most moving companies that increase prices on moving day do so using hidden fees.
-These fees are either buried under mountains of legal-speak in your contract, misrepresented, or undisclosed before they show up on your final bill.
+Most moving companies increase prices on moving day using hidden fees.
+These fees are either buried under mountains of legal jargon in your contract, misrepresented, or undisclosed before they show up on your final bill.

 It’s also unlikely that you’ll get a straight answer from a customer service representative.
 If a company is hiding its fees, it probably directs its staff to hide them as well.